drademacher/drademacher.de/index.md

 * [JPS Implementation](https://github.com/drademacher/lab-jump-point-search) is an implementation of the *Jump Point Search* algorithm.
 This solves the shortest path on rectangle grids with obstacles and is much faster than algorithms like *Dijkstra* or *A\* Search*.
 * [Lion and Men](https://github.com/drademacher/lab-computational-geometry) is a visualization of two different kind of problems of the Lion and Men family.
 You can run the applet and learn the functionality by examing the visualization carefully.
+* [Not Space Invaders](https://github.com/Tondorf/not-space-invaders) is a simple game which is like Space Invaders, but not exactly.
+The idea was inspired by (Not Tetris)[https://stabyourself.net/nottetris2].

 ## Contact